Building Pandemic PODS for Kid’s Mental Health and Educational Future

 Pandemic Learning “Pods” Don’t Have to be Just for the Rich Read how communities of all types are finding ways to help children get the educational and social support they need during the pandemic.

-This article is sponsored by the Institute for Natural Medicine, a non-profit 501(c)(3) organization, partnered with the American Association of Naturopathic Physicians.
-INM’s mission is to transform healthcare in America by increasing both public awareness of naturopathic medicine and access to naturopathic doctors for patients.
-INM believes that naturopathic medicine, with its unique principles and practices, has the potential to reverse the tide of chronic illness that overwhelms existing health care systems and to empower people to achieve and maintain their optimal lifelong health.
-INM strives to achieve this mission through the following initiatives:
+The Institute for Natural Medicine, a non-profit 501(c)(3) organization.
+INM’s mission is to transform health care in the United States by increasing public awareness of natural medicine and access to naturopathic doctors.
+Naturopathic medicine, with its person-centered principles and practices, has the potential to reverse the tide of chronic illness overwhelming healthcare systems and to empower people to achieve and maintain optimal lifelong health.
+INM strives to fulfil this mission through the following initiatives:

-• Education – Reveal the unique benefits and outcomes of naturopathic medicine.
+• Education – Reveal the unique benefits and outcomes of evidence-based natural medicine

-• Access – Connect patients to licensed naturopathic doctors.
+• Access – Connect patients to licensed naturopathic doctors

-• Research – Expand quality research of this complex and comprehensive system of medicine.
+• Research – Expand quality research on this complex and comprehensive system of medicine

 Explore